-Given the adoption of in-app video and gaming, forward-looking pharma marketers are experimenting with so-called smart DTC on small screens—and the skeptics might not be ...
+Given the adoption of in-app video and gaming, forward-looking pharma marketers are experimenting with so-called smart DTC on small screens — and the skeptics might ...

 Here's a countdown of 10 risk-taking ads—five that our industry experts thought truly succeeded, followed by five that might have done better.
 It's our shout-out ...

 For rare diseases and orphan products, the future looks promising, but as Peter Saltonstall finds, significant research, educational and policy challenges remain.
 A view from ...

 Sales force success in the new world of prescribing takes technology.
 Harris Kaplan and Ann Mayer say substituting e-sampling for rep time could be a ...

 Brian Goff, Global franchise head for hemophilia, Baxter